dkambam/my-maic/README.md

 # my-maic
-Practice code from book: Mastering algorithms in C.
+Practice code from book: Mastering Algorithms in C.